Opinion | The secret strategy that explains how Joe Manchin wields his power

 Meanwhile, every Democrat and progressive group has to tiptoe around him as though he’s a tiger who at any moment could reach out a meaty paw and slash their policy dreams to ribbons.

-And now Manchin is offering fresh clues about how he plans to exercise this power, something that will have immense consequences for the trajectory of the next year and a half of Democratic rule and beyond.
+And now Manchin is offering fresh clues about how he plans to exercise this power, something that will have immense consequences for the trajectory of the next year and a half of Democratic rule and possibly beyond.

 This week, Manchin disclosed new details on what he wants on two of Democrats’ most immediate priorities.
 On infrastructure, he came out for a much bigger bill than many expected.
 On election reform, he called for something much less ambitious than many Democrats want.